Q: How old do I need to be?

 A: States' 4-H offers a limited number of Global Citizen Scholarships for the Outbound Program.
 You must submit a scholarship application to be be considered.
-Additionally, families who have hosted an international delegate from Japan may be eligible to receive "hosting credits" deducted from their program fee.
 Contact your State Coordinator for more details.

 Many of our delegates receive scholarships through their local or state 4-H clubs and foundations.
 They also fundraise through pancake breakfasts, bake sales, online, and many other creative ways.
 Contact your State Coordinator for ideas.